SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 Demonstrates JSImport of methods which have a JS Date object as its return or parameter.
 Dates are marshalled across interop by-value, meaning they are copied in much the same way as JS primitives.

-Be aware that JS Date objects do not contain timezone information and are internally represented in UTC.
-To ensure a reliable conversion when marshalling to JavaScript, a .NET DateTime should be initialized with DateTimeKind.Utc or DateTimeKind.Local, avoiding DateTimeKind.Unspecified.
-Consider a scenario where the local environment's timezone is EST. If you pass the DateTime `new DateTime(1968, 12, 21, 7, 51, 0, DateTimeKind.Local)` to JavaScript and it were later returned back to .NET, then it will have DateTimeKind.Utc with the time adjusted to 12:51 PM UTC.
-Although the original DateTimeKind was changed, the time is adjusted correctly.
+Be aware that a [JS Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) is time-zone agnostic.
+A .NET DateTime will be adjusted relative to its DateTimeKind when marshalled, but time zone information will not be preserved.
+Consider initializing DateTime's with a DateTimeKind.Utc or DateTimeKind.Local consistent with the value it represents.

 ```JS
 // DateShim.js